 See you in the field!

 Thank you for joining us for, “Handling Tragedy: Lessons from China.”
 Find other Author Reflections by D.I.
 Telbat here.

-COMING UP: Read about D.I.
-Telbat’s latest Novel Update News here.
+COMING UP: Read the latest D.I.
+Telbat’s Novel Update News here.

 NOTE: All five books, plus the Prequel, of The COIL Series are NOW AVAILABLE!
 Visit The COIL Series page for links to where you can find this Suspenseful Fiction with a Faith Focus!